-Berkshire Youth has entered into a lease agreement with BBY Waterside Limited and West Berks Council to occupy the building for a term of 35 years to 24 August 2056, with the ability to break every five years, for a rent of £5,000 per annum.
-Following opening of the building, Berkshire Youth will enter into an Operating Agreement with BBY Waterside Limited for operation of the Waterside Centre as a club for young people for a rolling term of five years.
+Berkshire Youth has entered into a lease agreement with BBY Waterside Limited and West Berks Council to occupy the building for a term of 35 years from completion of the purchase for a rent of £5,000 per annum.

-The income and expenditure for the period from 1 April 2020 to 31st March 2021 is included in the Income and Expenditure Account at page 11.
+The income and expenditure for the year to 31st March 2022 is included in the Income and Expenditure Account at page 11.